 The people of the United States are starting to feel the effects of using more fuel than their country can produce.

-The people of the United States are starting to feel the effects of using more fuel than their country can produce.
+Background: The people of the United States are starting to feel the effects of using more fuel than their country can produce.
 Several schools in Colorado, Kansas and Nebraska have been forced to reorganise their classes because there is no fuel to heat their buildings.
 Some have had to close altogether.

 Throughout the nation, offices, factories and institutions are going without heating because of the lack of heating fuel.